singhpravendra/python-lesson/README.md

 > - For API client: `python3 -m pip install requests`
 > - For Flask: `python3 -m pip install flask`
 > - For FastAPI: `python3 -m pip install fastapi uvicorn`

-Feel free to edit or extend any file; breaking things is part of learning!